Accessing Microsoft SQL Server from PHP under Apache on UNIX and Linux

 We will describe these attributes in the following sections.

-Note When using PHP, you do not need to specify TargetUser and TargetAuth in the data source, as these are passed in to the odbc_connect function.
+Note When using PHP, you don't need to specify TargetUser and TargetAuth in the data source, as these are passed in to the odbc_connect function.

 Authentication